timv2/dotfiles/README.md

 ## Customized .osx

-do not hide the dock
+* do not hide the dock
+* change hot corners
+* lower keyboard rate
+* add vpn in menu bar

 ## Removed .screenrc